 Why it’s a problem: Studies have found that untreated OSA is associated with poor health outcomes including increased mortality, stroke, coronary artery disease, and heart failure.
 However, studies also suggest that these associations are strongest in people aged 40-70, and weaker in older adults.
 For older adults with symptomatic OSA, treatment can reduce daytime sleepiness and improve quality of life.

-What to do if you’re concerned: Helpguide.org’s page on sleep apnea has a useful 7-item questionnaire, to help you determine how likely it is that symptoms are sleep apnea.
+What to do if you’re concerned: Helpguide.org’s page on sleep apnea has a useful list of common symptoms and risk factors for sleep apnea.
 You can also ask the doctor about further evaluation if you’ve noticed a lot of daytime sleepiness.
 To be diagnosed, you’ll need to pursue polysomnography (objective sleep testing) either in a sleep lab or with a home sleep testing kit.

 Whether or not you pursue an official diagnosis for SRBD, avoiding alcohol (and probably other sedatives) is likely to help.

 3. Restless leg syndrome (RLS).
 This condition causes sensations of itching, crawling, or restlessness as a person is trying to fall asleep.
 The symptoms are unpleasant but not usually painful, and improve with movement.
 The exact biological underpinnings of this problem remain poorly understood, but it seems to be related to dopamine and iron levels in the brain.
-It is not thought to be related to neurodegeneration.
+Most cases are not not thought to be related to neurodegeneration.

 How common it is: Studies suggest that 5-15% of the general population meet criteria for RLS, but only 2.5% of people are thought to have clinically severe symptoms.
 Poor health, older age, low iron levels, and being female are some risk factors.
 It also tends to run in families.